bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic elements allows us to indicate what type of content an element holds.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 Block elements force a line break after the block element while inline elements allow other elements to sit to their left and right.
 Inline elements respect left and right margins + padding, but not top and bottom while block elements respect left, right, top, and bottom